7 Facts You Didn’t Know About the History of Kayaking in Gatlinburg

 Since the early 2000s, the Pigeon River has been transformed into a major destination for kayaking and white water rafting.
 The lower part of the river is ideal for kayaking because it features Class 1 and 2 rapids, which are very fun and completely safe.

+Now that you know more about the history of kayaking, you can start planning your adventure!
 If you’re interested in both white water rafting and kayaking in Gatlinburg, be sure to check our our Float and Raft Combo!